-CLICK HERE FOR MONTH-AT-A-GLANCEThe purpose of this calendar is to give information about events of multicultural and interfaith interest, as well as a listing for exhibits and special events.
+The purpose of this calendar is to give information about events of multicultural and interfaith interest, as well as a listing for exhibits and special events.
 You have the ability to see "month-at-a-glance" for both current and future months through our new Google calendar, by clicking on the link above.Exhibits and special events will continue to be publicized by email, in order to maintain a legible calendar, so please sign up (see box on right sidebar) to receive our monthly emails.
-Information given is accurate as of the time received, but please check with event coordinators and venues for possible changes.
-Remember to click on the Resources tab to find ongoing Things To Do.
+Cultural Crossroads updates:See http://culturalcrossroadskc.wordpress.com to read all of our postings and to follow our blog.Also see the Publications tab on our website to read our Statements of position on various current issues.NEWS AND GENERAL INFORMATIONCheck the Resources and Building Community tabs on ourwebsite (www.culturalcrossroads-kc.org) for information aboutongoing events in the Greater KC area and ways you can getinvolved in our community.
+We are constantly adding informationto both pages, so check back often.
+Also, email us at firstname.lastname@example.org if you represent a group which should be listed on the Resources or Building Community pages.